Introduction: Understanding ACH Payments

 - Bank Security Measures: Banks implement authentication protocols and fraud detection systems.

-- Consumer Protections: Regulations allow for dispute resolution and error correction.
+- Consumer Protections: Regulations allow for dispute resolution and error correction, reinforcing what does ACH mean in terms of safety and reliability.

 How Emagia Enhances ACH Payment Processes